aglantzrbc/sql-challenge/README.md

 - **Data Engineering**

+A dedicated *EmployeeSQL_db* database was created for this project, associated with postgreSQL server 15 in pgAdmin 4.

 *departments list:*

 The *dept_name* attribute was made unique, since this is the "source of truth" for department names on all other lists.